The Shape of Things to Come

-The Shape of Things to Come is a work of science fiction by British writer H. G. Wells, published in 1933.
-It takes the form of a future history which ends in 2106.
+The Shape of Things to Come is a science fiction novel written by the British writer H. G. Wells published in 1933.
+It takes the form of a future history that ends in 2106.

 Synopsis

-A long economic slump causes a major war that leaves Europe devastated and threatened by plague.
-In decades of chaos with much of the world reverting to medieval conditions, pilots and technicians formerly serving in various nations' air-forces maintain a network of functioning air fields.
+A long economic slump causes a major war that leaves Europe devastated and threatened by the plague.
+The chaos caused by the slump returns much of the world to medieval conditions.
+Pilots and technicians that formerly served in various nations' air forces maintain a network of functioning airfields.
 Around this nucleus, technological civilization is rebuilt, with the pilots and other skilled technicians eventually seizing worldwide power and sweeping away the remnants of the old nation states.
-A benevolent dictatorship is set up, paving the way for world peace by abolishing national divisions, enforcing the English language, promoting scientific learning and outlawing religion.
-The enlightened world-citizens are able to depose the dictators peacefully, and go on to breed a new race of super-talents, able to maintain a permanent utopia.
+A benevolent dictatorship is set up, paving the way for world peace by abolishing national divisions, enforcing the English language, promoting scientific learning, and outlawing religion.
+The enlightened world-citizens are able to depose the dictators peacefully and go on to breed a new race of super-talents, able to maintain a permanent utopia.

 Analysis

 Overview

-A number of Wells' short-term predictions would come true, such as the aerial bombing of whole cities presented in more detail than in his previous The War in the Air and the eventual development of weapons of mass destruction.
+Though his story is a work of fiction, several of Wells' short-term predictions from The Shape of Things to Come would come true, such as the aerial bombing of whole cities (which was presented in more detail than in his previous book The War in the Air) and the eventual development of weapons of mass destruction.
 Others, such as the withering of state-power and the dissolution of Islam, have not come to pass.

-A frame story claims that the book is his edited version of notes written by an eminent diplomat, Dr. Philip Raven, who had been having dream visions of a history textbook published in 2106 and wrote down what he could recall of it.
-It is split into five "books".
+A frame story claims that the book is Wells' edited version of notes written by an eminent diplomat, Dr. Philip Raven, who had been having dream visions of a history textbook published in 2106 and wrote down what he could recall of it.
+It is split into five "books."
 The first of these details history from the Great War to 1933.
 In late 1933 or early 1934, US President Franklin D. Roosevelt's failure to implement the New Deal and revive the US economy, and Adolf Hitler's failure to revive the German economy by rearmament, cause the worldwide economic crisis to continue for thirty years, concurrently with a Second World War - a war fought between countries already on the verge of economic collapse, which is hastened by the war.

 Wells' Second World War breaks out in January 1940 with a European conflagration from the flashpoint of a violent clash between Germans and Poles at Danzig - closely matching the actual outbreak of WWII.
 However, Wells's imagined war sharply diverges from the actual war when Poland proves a military match for Germany.
 The inconclusive war lasts ten years.
 Other countries are eventually dragged into the fighting, though France and the Soviet Union are only marginally involved.
 The United Kingdom remains neutral and the United States fights with Japan to indecisive effect on both sides.
 The Austrian Anschluss happens during, rather than before, the war.
 Czechoslovakia avoids German occupation.
 Its President, Edvard Beneš, survives to initiate the final Suspension of Hostilities in 1950.